BruceJawn/heroku-buildpack-tor/README.md

+# Using Tor with ZeroNet on Heroku

+This buildpack for Heroku can
+1. create a hidden service for your ZeroNet proxy on Heroku
+2. enable Tor support for ZeroNet connections on Heroku See the tutorial http://bruce-lab.blogspot.com/2018/01/using-tor-with-zeronet-on-heroku.html for more information.

 # Tor Hidden Service Buildpack for Heroku

 This buildpack sets up a Tor hidden service for your app on Heroku.